G'day Everyone. Wherever you may be on planet Earth, Welcome to

 The assembly and installation of the new Quad and tower can be seen on my

-Inside the Shack.
+Inside the original Shack, nearly 50 years ago.
 Painted egg cartons on the ceiling.
 They were supposed to

 dampen and reduce the echo effect.
 I think the radios shown